sematext/docs/docs/logs/field-types.md

 ## Integer/Long

-Use this type if you are sure that all values in this field will be always integers (for example counts).If you know that field contains numeric values but some of them can be floating point use type Float instead.
+Use this type if you are sure that all values in this field will always be integers (for example counts).
+If you know that a field contains numeric values but some of them can be floating point use type Float instead.

 Example of a document containing integer: